Buddhism

 late as the 16th century, the "God-King" of old (not unlike

-the Egyptian divine king),
+the Egyptian divine king

-became the living presence of the Solar Buddha of Compassion (Avalokiteshvara), guiding the world from its top (cf. the institution of
+became the living presence of the Solar Buddha of Compassion (Avalokiteshvara), guiding the world from its

 the "Dalai Lama", in principle holding all spiritual and temporal powers).
 The